jaspervdj/jaspervdj/posts/2012-12-19-skateboard-belgian-police.markdown

 **TL;DR:**

-- Wear lights, stay in your line, know how to break
+- Wear lights, stay in your line, know how to brake
 - Know your rights
 - Skate safe, skate hard!